MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 1. Provide the following details:
    - **Name**: The name for this environment.
 This field is already filled in if you've copied an existing environment, but you can change it.
    - **Region**: The region into which the service is deployed and hosted.
    - **Type**: Select whether you want to create a production or sandbox environment.
 Sandbox environments don't allow scheduled data refresh and are intended for pre-implementation and testing.
+Sandbox environments use the same primary audience like the production environment that's currently selected.

+1. Choose the primary audience for the new environment.
+You can work with individual customers (B-to-C) or [business accounts](work-with-business-accounts.md) (B-to-B).

 1. Optionally, you can select **Advanced settings**: